noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 #### Social
-- Interest in accessabel, user fre
+- Interest in accessible , user friendly and portable music production and playback devices predicted to